How to Become a Notary in Montana

 Can a non-resident of Montana apply for a commission as a notary public?

 Yes.
-A non-resident may apply for a Montana notary public if the non-resident:
+A nonresident may apply for a Montana notary public commission if the nonresident applicant meets one of the following:

 - Maintains a place of business in Montana that is registered pursuant to Title 35 and meets any applicable business licensing requirements of the local government where the business is located.